 Once the order is correct, it’s time to review the power and speed settings.
 The Power setting determines the strength of the laser, and the Speed is how fast the laser head will travel.
 Both of these together affect the cut.
 The correct settings are determined by the density of what you’re cutting, the thickness of the material, and the desired effect (cut or etch).

 Another factor that plays into the equation is the location on the laser cutter bed.
-Due to the design of the optics and their distance from the laser, some spots in the bed will cut more easily then others.
-Generally, the left side appears stronger then the right side.
+Due to the design of the optics and their distance from the laser, some spots in the bed will cut more easily than others.
+Generally, the left side appears stronger than the right side.
 There is no mechanism in the software to account for this.